geodynamics/pylith/examples/2d/subduction/README.md

 interseismic deformation, and Step 3 combines the two into a pseudo earthquake cycle deformation simulation.
-In a similar fashion as other examples, we place all of the general parameters in `pylithapp.cfg` and the parameters specific to each simulation in `stepXX.cfg`.
+In a similar fashion as other examples, we place all of the general parameters in `pylithapp.cfg` and the parameters specific to each simulation in `stepXX_XXXX.cfg`.

 We model the crust with a linear elastic bulk constitutive model and the mantle with a linear Maxwell viscoelastic model.
 Both constitutive